 Although the Dogwood or Cornus Florida is a flowering tree, I just couldn’t help listing it under the flowers.
-This is simply for their beautiful blooms especially in the winter when most of their leaves have fallen.
+This is simply for their beautiful blooms especially in the winter, when most of their leaves have fallen.

-Depending on the variety of Heather and the hardiness zone in your areas, they can bloom all winter long.
-Give this plant a time to be established and you’ll find these plants blooming all through winter against the frost.
+Depending on the variety of heather and the hardiness zone in your area, they can bloom all winter long.
+Give this plant a time to establish and you’ll find them blooming all through winter against the frost.

-This evergreen perennial plant thrives and blooms through winter it is also called a Christmas rose.
-They are a low-lying shade loving plant making them perfect under trees or in shrubs.
+As this evergreen perennial plant thrives and blooms through winter it is also called a Christmas rose.
+They are a low-lying shade loving plant, making them perfect under trees or in shrubs.

 10. Winter-Flowering Irises

 The iris is a great flower for the flower gardening beginners.
 They grow about wildly or even without maintenance.

 Most of the cold-hardy and winter enduring plants are shrubs and trees.
 While some may not agree, the cold season is the best time to grow trees and shrubs.

 Few plants symbolize winter or Christmas specifically like the holly.
-The glossy green leaves and round red berries are flying Christmas colors through and through.
+The glossy green leaves and round red berries are classic Christmas colors through and through.

 12. Red Twig Dogwood

 Wouldn’t the red twigs against the white snow get your attention during the winter?
 For this reason, the Red Twig Dogwood is a great landscaping plant even beyond the season.

 Want to invite birds over?
-Then grow the Firethorn whose berries are a food source for birds while the flowers invite the bees during the Summer.
+Then grow the Firethorn whose berries are a food source for birds while the flowers invite the bees during the summer.

 14. Corkscrew Hazel